Chick Parsons: Under Japanese occupation

 Due to his knowledge of the Philippines and his previous business activities, Japanese businessmen offered Parsons a position as manager of several mines, some of them his own.
-Parsons kindly refused, citing his diplomatic position and other responsibilities as the reason.
+Parsons kindly refused, citing his diplomatic position and other responsibilities.
 However, Charles and Katsy Parsons, and Blanche Jurika used their time in Manila to obtain information on the Japanese and their activities, to communicate, and even visit, with American and Filipino soldiers who had fled to the nearby hills and jungles, and to obtain information on American prisoners held by the Japanese.
 Charles Parsons often did this dressed as a Filipino peasant, the disguise enhanced by his deeply-tanned skin caused by years in the tropical sun.

 However, after the Doolittle Raid on Japan in April 1942, the attitude of the Japanese occupying forces changed toward all Caucasians, even Germans and those from non-belligerent nations.
 Parsons was among those arrested and held for a period of time and tortured, then released because of his Panamanian diplomatic status and permitted to leave with his family in June 1942.
-Once his family was safely settled in the United States, he volunteered his services to help the Allied forces in the Pacific, reporting to General MacArthur.
+Once his family was safely settled in the United States, he volunteered his services to help the Allies in the Pacific, reporting to General Douglas MacArthur.

 Parsons' extensive knowledge of the Philippines and its culture plus an established network of trusted contacts made it possible for him to travel throughout the vast archipelago and communicate effectively with Filipino and American guerrillas, escaping enemy detection.
 During the Japanese occupation, Parsons undertook eight secret submarine missions to the Philippines, as well as several more by air, supplying guerrillas with arms, radio equipment, medicine and other supplies.
-His first such mission was to Mindanao to supply and evaluate Lt.
-Col. Wendell Fertig's guerrilla organization.
-He also organized and maintained extensive intelligence networks and coast-watcher radio stations throughout the country, which transmitted information on Japanese troop movements to the Allied forces.
+His first such mission was to Mindanao to supply and evaluate Lieutenant Colonel Wendell Fertig's guerrilla organization.
+He also organized and maintained extensive intelligence networks and coastwatcher radio stations throughout the country, which transmitted information on Japanese troop movements to the Allies.

 In 1944, Parsons returned to Leyte nine days ahead of MacArthur to help prepare the guerrillas for the invasion.
-Later, he accompanied the first troops into Manila where he arranged supplies for the starving civilians newly liberated from the Santo Tomas Internment Camp.
+Later, he accompanied the first troops into Manila, where he arranged supplies for the starving civilians newly liberated from the Santo Tomas Internment Camp.
 After the war, Parsons resumed his business activities in Manila and assisted in rebuilding the country.

+Baseball

+Chick Parsons established the Manila Bay Baseball League (MBBL), in the early 1940s serving as its first president.
+It was the most prestigious amateur baseball competition in the Philippines at the time.

+Parsons is the first president of the Philippine Amateur Baseball Association (PABA) which was established in 1954.
+He is also the inaugural president of the Baseball Federation of Asia also founded in the same year.